 They are the people we long to be.

 - Rotarian Barb Ayers - see the full photo essay HERE

-We're renaming our annual Rotary event the Don Benton Memorial Golf Tournament and we're opening a Don Benton Rotary charity fund to carry on his remarkable life of Service Above Self.
+We've renamed our annual Rotary golf event the Don Benton Memorial Golf Tournament and we're opening a Don Benton Rotary charity fund to carry on his remarkable life of Service Above Self.

 Thank you Cardinal Glass